Skip to article frontmatterSkip to article content

 G(s)=Kωn2(τs+1)s2+2ζωns+ωn2.G(s) = \frac{K\omega_n^2(\tau s + 1)}{s^2 + 2\zeta \omega_n s + \omega_n^2}.

-We added a zero at s=1τs = -\frac{1}{\tau}, but the poles and the DC gain remain unchanged.
-How does this affect the transient response?
+We added a zero at s=1τs = -\frac{1}{\tau}, without changing the DC gain.

 Here is a plot showing how the step response changes as we vary τ\tau.
 For this example, we fixed ζ=0.5\zeta=0.5 and ωn=1\omega_n=1.